thusharanv/thushara/Excel/README.md

 - **Data-driven insights** that can be customized by the user through Excel's built-in functionality

 ## Data Source:
-The data used in this dashboard comes from the https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data and is available in the raw format within the file.
+The data used in this dashboard comes from the NYC Opendata and is available in the raw format within the file.
 The dataset contains information on:
 - **Collision details** (date, time, location)
 - **Persons involved** (injured or killed)
 - **Vehicle types and contributing factors**